mnyhu201/mnyhu201/README.md

 ## About Me
-I am a CS & Business Administration student at the University of Southern California with a Cybersecurity minor and a 4.0 GPA.
+I am a CS & Business Administration student at the University of Southern California with a Cybersecurity minor.
 I’m passionate about exploring the intersection of technology, business, and education, with experience in:

 - 🔭 Working on integrating socially assistive robot into a cognitive behavioral therapy module @ the USC Interaction Lab.
 - 👯 Looking to collaborate on open-source projects!